MAK-REPOS/MAK-REPOS.github.io/_pages/about.md

 Web Development: HTML, CSS, Django
 Database Management: MySQL
-Data Science: Machine Learning Algorithms (Regression, Classification, Clustering), Deep Learning (TensorFlow, Keras) Data Structures & Algorithms: Basics
+Data Science: Machine Learning Algorithms (Regression, Classification, Clustering), Deep Learning (TensorFlow, Keras) Data Structures & Algorithms: Basics.

 In the future, I aim to become a successful AI and ML engineer, developing software solutions for industries and everyday users alike.
 My goal is to create AI-driven systems that enhance productivity, improve decision-making, and streamline daily tasks, making life more efficient for businesses and individuals.